gogins/csound-extended/nudruz/README.md

 Lesser General Public License.
 The code has been edited to make it more usable with different implementations of Common Lisp, and with the current version of Csound.
-In particular, there is now a `nudruz.asd` system definition that will loads all dependencies of `nudruz`, including Common Music verison 2 and others.
+In particular, there is now a `nudruz.asd` system definition that will load all dependencies of `nudruz`, including Common Music verison 2 and others.
 This has been tested with Steel Bank Common Lisp and with Embeddable Common Lisp.

 It is a goal of this project for this code to run in OpenMusic, but at this time, the free version of OpenMusic uses a release of LispWorks that does not compile Lisp code, but only loads it.
-Therefore, ASDF cannot be used in OpenMusic .I have not been able to work around this limitation.
+Therefore, ASDF cannot be used in OpenMusic.
+I have not been able to work around this limitation.

 ## Documentation